ryan-mahoney/presentations/php-oop45/deck.md

 - popular / universal
 - good for building systems
 - proven strategy of modularization
-- benefits of encapsulation
+- reap the benefits of encapsulation
-- mature tools for automated testing / analysis
+- mature tooling for automated testing / analysis
 - makes libraries and services more "composable"
+  - php composer
 - it documents its own architecture (sort of)
+  - looking at class names, etc give impression of architecture
 - the basis for most software architecture design patterns

 ---